Marileidy Paulino: 2022

 She won the 200 m silver medal in the 16th Annual Spring Break Classic held in Carolina, Puerto Rico, setting a new national record when she registered 22.70.
 Paulino broke her 200 m record again during the 11° Meeting International Citta' Di Savona winning the gold with a 22.59 mark.
-As one of the 2022 Ibero-American Championships favorites, Paulino set a 400 m Ibero-American Championship record and world leading time of 49.49 for the gold medal, breaking the 50.65 from the Ana Guevara's 1998 mark, also winning the gold in the 4x100 m with Martha Méndez, Anabel Medina and Fiordaliza Cofil, with a winning time of 43.81.
+As one of the 2022 Ibero-American Championships favorites, Paulino set a 400 m Ibero-American Championship record and world leading time of 49.49 for the gold medal, breaking the 50.65 from the Ana Guevara's 1998 mark, also winning the gold in the 4 × 100 m with Martha Méndez, Anabel Medina and Fiordaliza Cofil, with a winning time of 43.81.
 She won the National Championship in 200 m running in Bayaguana a new national record with 22.36, soon after that, she became brand ambassador for Banco Popular Dominicano.

-Paulino won the World Championships 4×400 m relay gold medal, setting with her national team the second-fastest time ever, 3:09.82, she ran her leg in 48.47.
+Paulino won the World Championships 4 × 400 m relay gold medal, setting with her national team the second-fastest time ever, 3:09.82, she ran her leg in 48.47.
 Paulino and Cofil became the first women medallist in a World Championship.
-About overtaking and winning to American Allyson Felix in ther last race, Paulino said that [Felix] will always be the best in the world, and that she has paved the way for them.
-Paulino claimed the silver meda at the individual 400 m competition with a 49.60 time.
+About overtaking and winning to American Allyson Felix in their last race, Paulino said that [Felix] will always be the best in the world, and that she has paved the way for them.
+Paulino claimed the silver medal at the individual 400 m competition with a 49.60 time.

-After winning the 2022 Diamond League 4x100 m events held in Doha, Rabat and Laussane, she qualified for the finals, winning with a national record and world leading time of 48.99 to take the Diamond Trophy.
+After winning the 2022 Diamond League 4 × 100 m events held in Doha, Rabat and Laussane, she qualified for the finals, winning with a national record and world leading time of 48.99 to take the Diamond Trophy.
 She became just the 12th woman in history to break the 49-second barrier.